Eiriksm0raas/SSSS-OCR-App/README.md

-# SSSS-OCR-App
+# SSS-OCR-App
-api, website and OCR for the course Sustainability through smart systems
+api, website and OCR for the course Sustainability through smart systems.

-# Start instructions

-### Pip packages
-- pip install tensorflow --user
-- pip install keras-ocr --user
-- pip install "fastapi[all]"

-### Server
-In once console do:
-- cd server
-- uvicorn main:app --reload
-> --reload is just for auto refresh

-### Client
-In another console do:
-- cd client
-- npm install
-> npm install only first time
-- npm run dev
+A course focusing on IoT and WoT.
+The application is meant to be run on a Raspberry Pi.

+## Running the project
+Along with installing packages, Tesseract has to be installed on the computer.
+To run the application with uvicorn you can either move into the project directroy and run the command `uvicorn main:app`, or run the main.py file